 What new regulation could mean for investors

 Regulatory announcements can also affect the price of cryptocurrency in already volatile markets.
-Market volatility is why investing experts recommend keeping any cryptocurrency investments to less than 5% of your total portfolio and never invest anything you’re not OK with losing.
+Market volatility is why experts recommend keeping any cryptocurrency investments to less than 5% of your total portfolio and never investing anything you’re not OK with losing.

 Broader Institutional Cryptocurrency Adoption

 Mainstream companies across multiple industries took interest — and in some cases themselves invested in — cryptocurrency and blockchain in 2021.
-AMC, for example, recently announced it will be able to accept Bitcoin payments by the end of this year.
+AMC, for example, announced last year it would accept Bitcoin payments.
 Fintech companies like PayPal and Square are also betting on crypto by allowing users to buy on their platforms.
-Tesla continues to go back and forth on its acceptance of Bitcoin payments, though the company holds billions in crypto assets.
+Tesla accepts Dogecoin payments and continues to go back and forth on its acceptance of bitcoin payments, though the company holds billions in crypto assets.
 Experts predict more and more of this buy-in.

 “We’ve seen a tremendous amount of inflow of attention, and that’s going to continue to drive the growth of the industry for a while now,” says Abner.